Quantinuum/tierkreis-riken-starter/README.md

 ### Install workers

-Custom workers can be written to the `./workers` directory.
+Custom workers can be created as new folders in the `./workers` directory.
 An example of how to install some workers from GitHub is given by the file `install_workers.py`.
 So running